Employer of Record

 Registration of Employment

-- All employers, whether natural or legal persons, must register with the Estonian Tax and Customs Board.
+• All employers, whether natural or legal persons, must register employment in the Estonian employment register administered by the Estonian Tax and Customs Board.

-- This requirement includes registering employees, individual contractors, managers, board members, trainees, and volunteers who receive remuneration.
+• This requirement includes registering employees, individual contractors, managers, board members, trainees, and volunteers who receive remuneration, where registration is required by law.

 Registration as Taxpayer